Best small car for motorway driving 2025

 Volkswagen Golf

-But VW has also gone the extra mile on safety equipment with adaptive cruise control and 'turn-off-assist' that can sense an impending impact and apply the brakes automatically.
+VW has gone the extra mile on safety equipment with adaptive cruise control and a system that can sense an impending impact and apply the brakes automatically.

 Mercedes A-Class